nrfconnect/sdk-sidewalk/doc/testing_samples/sidewalk_automatic_registration.rst

 Touchless registration using Sidewalk FFN is a silent, automatic process that occurs between an unregistered Sidewalk Endpoint and a Sidewalk Gateway over Bluetooth LE.
 The endpoint sends Bluetooth LE beacons that are received by the Sidewalk Gateway when the endpoint and gateway are in close proximity.

-Ensure you Sidewalk Gateway is opted into Sidewalk, powered on and in close range to your Sidewalk Endpoint.
+Ensure your Sidewalk Gateway is opted into Sidewalk, powered on and in close range to your Sidewalk Endpoint.
-Successful registration is indicated by a log message ``Device Is registered`` as shown below.
+Successful registration is indicated by the following ``Device Is registered`` log message:

    .. code-block:: console